-Legg-Calvé-Perthes disease (LCPD) is a syndrome of idiopathic avascular necrosis of the proximal femoral head in children resulting from compromise of the blood supply to the developing capital femoral epiphysis .1 It is one of the most common causes of permanent femoral head deformity in children.
+Legg-Calvé-Perthes disease (LCPD) is a syndrome of unilateral or bilateral idiopathic avascular necrosis of the proximal femoral head (FH) in children resulting from compromise of the blood supply to the developing capital femoral epiphysis.1 It is one of the most common causes of permanent femoral head deformity in children.
 2

-The cause of the disease is multifactorial involving both genetic and environmental factors.
+The cause of the disease is multifactorial involving both genetic, environmental, and nutritional factors.
 Genetic factors may contribute to the susceptibility of vascular compromise to the capital femoral epiphysis.
 2 Polymorphisms in the endothelial nitric oxide synthase gene (eNOS) has been identified in patients with LCPD.
 3 Environmental factors include mechanical overload causing repeated subclinical trauma and maternal smoking.
-Patients often have delayed bone age.
-2
+Patients often have delayed bone age.2 LCPD has a higher incidence in groups of lower socioeconomic status, indicating nutritional support may play a role.4

 Epidemiology including risk factors and primary prevention

-The disease affects children between ages 2 and 14 with a peak incidence between ages 4 and 8.
-LCPD is a rare, afflicting 1 in 1200 children.4 The male to female ratio is 4 to 5:1; most commonly unilateral with 10-15% of cases are bilateral.
-The disease is much more common in Caucasian children than in Asians or African Americans.
-There is a significant geographic variation among countries.
+The disease affects children between ages 3 and 12 with a peak incidence between ages 5 and 7.
+LCPD is a rare, afflicting 1 in 1200 children.4 The male to female ratio is 4 to 5:1; most commonly unilateral with 10-24% of cases are bilateral.
+The disease is much more common in Caucasian children with declining incidence in Asian and African American populations.4 There is a significant geographic variation among countries.
 Equatorial regions have a low incidence of the disease, whereas Northern Europe has the highest documented incidence.5 Risk factors include exposure to secondhand smoke, hyperactive behavior, and children small for their age.

 Pathophysiology of LCPD remains unclear, but the following processes are generally accepted:

-- Blood supply to the femoral head is interrupted due to vulnerability to mechanical compression.
-The lateral epiphyseal artery disruption at its origin is demonstrated in 68% of patients in all stage of the disease.
-2
+- Blood supply to the FH is interrupted due to vulnerability to mechanical compression.
+The lateral epiphyseal artery disruption at its origin is demonstrated in 68% of patients in all stage of the disease.2

 - Bone infarction and necrosis affect the subchondral bone, articular cartilage, and bone epiphysis.